jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     has been already enacted and enforced by a preceding House of Justice.
 (21-Mar-1930)

 That is, because only the framework for governance is laid down, it is possible to make whatever changes to administrative structure that is required going forward.
-Very importantly, it implies that decisions made are never final, and prior decision is never truly binding.
 This implies a level of dynamism in its structure that many believers may not be aware of.
 Most Americans are used to the near-impossibility of amending the constitution and believe it to be a necessary part of democracy, unaware that many political scientists consider that to be its most serious flaw.
 Again, Shoghi Effendi:

     Not only will the present-day Spiritual Assemblies be styled differently in future, but they will be enabled also to add